Argent77/A7-TestYourMettle/A7-TestYourMettle/readme/readme.txt

 1. Test Your Mettle! (requires BG2:EE or EET patched to 2.0 or higher)

 This is the main component.
-It installs new areas, creatures and everything else needed for a unique dungeon crawling experience.
+It installs new areas, creatures, items, spells and everything else needed for a unique dungeon crawling experience.

 2. Reduce experience for killing monsters (requires the main component)